stanford-policylab/opp/data_readme.md

 - Data is lacking contraband and location information
 - If a citation was not issued, it's unclear whether a warning was issued or something else
+- subject_race is based on `RACE OF DRIVER` in the raw data, which is passed through as raw_race_of_driver
+- search_conducted is based on `VEHICLE SEARCHED?`; "No Data" is assumed to be false because it is likely that "No Data" is an autofill value for NA, which we coerce to false elsewhere under the assumption that officers sometimes don't record the absence of a search; the same is done for frisk_performed

 ## Statewide, MO
 ### 2010-01-01 to 2015-01-01